rprajapati1/ReviewDigest/README.md

 On the training dataset, the combination of Count Vectorizer and Logistic Regression Classifier gave a precision of 81%.
 However, running this combination on the test dataset made us realize that Count Vectorizer and Logistic Regression Classifier were over-fitting on the training data set and not producing as good results as expected.
 On the other hand, though the combination of Tf-Idf Vectorizer and Random Forest Classifier was giving only 76% precision on the training data set, it was giving much better results on the test dataset.

+The results showcasing the various product attributes and the sentiments around them is displayed below:

+The overall sentiment of the product is:

 ##Contributors
 - Ankur Kumar
 - Keshav Potluri